-- First line of defence, consisting of the business-generating areas and the support areas, which are primarily responsible for identifying, assessing, monitoring and controlling the risks they incur while carrying out their activities; - Second line of defence, consisting of the risk management and compliance functions (FGR and DdC), which interact with the first line of defence with a view to the adequate identification, evaluation, monitoring and control of the risks inherent to the activity carried out by the business and support areas; - Third line of defence, consisting of the internal audit function (DAI), which is responsible for carrying out independent analyses, carried out according to the risk to the other lines of defence.
+- identifying, assessing, monitoring and controlling the risks they incur while carrying out their activities; - activity carried out by the business and support areas; - analyses, carried out according to the risk to the other lines of defence.

 2.2.
 Remuneration

 The General Meeting shall be responsible for setting the remuneration of the members of the corporate bodies, including social security arrangements and other benefits or complementary benefits.